xma711/notebook/math/interpolation/README.md

 i.e. L1(u) = (u-1)/(0-1) = 1-u and L2(u) = (u-0)/(1-0) = u
 so x = (1-u) xi + u x{i+1}
 similarly, y = (1-u) yi + u y{i+1}.
-These 2 equations simply mean that x and y are the linear interpolation between the neighbouring 2 points.
+These 2 equations simply mean that x and y are the linear interpolation between the neighboring 2 points.

 To make things more interesting, let's pick 3 points as a section.
 For one section we will have x = L0(u) xi + L1(u) x{i+1} and L2(u) x{i+2}.